-- Have I suffered a real injury or wrong?
-1. - Does the federal district court have jurisdiction to hear my claim? - 2.
-3. 4.
-5. 6.
-Is the Northern District the proper venue for my action? - Will my claim be timely if I file it now? - Am I able to name the proper defendants for my action? - Will I be able to establish sufficient facts to support my claims? - Have I exhausted all other available remedies?
-7.
+- 1. Have I suffered a real injury or wrong? - 2.
+Does the federal district court have jurisdiction to hear my claim? - 3.
+Is the Northern District the proper venue for my action? - 4.
+Will my claim be timely if I file it now? - 5.
+Am I able to name the proper defendant(s) for my action? - 6.
+Will I be able to establish sufficient facts to support my claim(s)? - 7.
+Have I exhausted all other available remedies?